sosth/sosth/README.md

 <img align="right" src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="200"/>

-I'm a dedicated **Software Engineer** and **Digitalization Specialist** with a passion for building scalable, efficient, and user-friendly applications.
+I'm a dedicated **Software Engineer** with a passion for building scalable, efficient, and user-friendly applications.
 I thrive on both frontend and backend development to create seamless digital experiences.

 - 🔭 Currently exploring **AI, Cloud Computing, and Automation**
 - 🌱 Learning more about **Machine Learning** and **Data Science**